We are delighted to invite you to our Annual Conference which will take place on Thursday, 19th May 2022.

 She was also instructed in X v Kuoni Travel [2019] C-578/19, both in the Supreme Court and before the Court of Justice of the European Union, alongside William Audland KC and Nina Ross.

-Achas is a Senior Lecturer in Law at Oxford Brookes University, where she teaches tort law and medical law.
+Achas is an Assistant Professor at Warwick University, where she teaches tort law.

 Max is recognised as a leading practitioner in a number of different fields including aviation law, cross border litigation, industrial disease, product liability and group actions.
 Across these fields he is experienced in tortious disputes, commercial litigation and regulatory matters.